Stay organized in high school! Enroll in our college application boot camp to get the counseling and advising you need.

 - He will not ask for makeup work and, on test day, exclaim, “I don’t know any of this stuff!”

-- This student will be shocked to find out he has missing 14 assignments across his class schedule.
+- This student will be shocked to find out he has missed 14 assignments across his class schedule.

 - However, a student that takes a proactive approach would email his teachers to let them know that he has the flu and will be back in class as soon as he is better.